diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Hard links

-A hardlink is a pointer/link that acts like a folder/directory.
+A hard link is a pointer/link that acts like a folder/directory.
 A hard link is a link that directly associates a name with a given file in an operating system.
 Unlike a soft link, which changes the pointer when the file is renamed, a hard link still points to the underlying file even if the file name changes.

-Think of hard links like copies but they dont use up any more disk space.
+Think of hard links like copies but they don't use up any more disk space.
 Hard links are different than symbolic or soft links, those are more just pointers or links to the actual file.

 **Soft links**:
 	- Can cross the file system.
 	- Allows you to link between directories.
-	- Has different inode number and file permissions than original file.
+	- Has different inode number and file permissions than the original file.
 	- Permissions will not be updated.
 	- Has only the path of the original file, not the contents.